HaNa-486/Use-Multi-phase-Evolution-Strategies-Algorithm-to-Solve-Hedge-Problem/README.md

 # Use Multi-phase Evolution Strategies Alogorthm to Solve Hedge Problem

 ## Brief Introduction
 Suppose Germany ’s revenue forecast for 2009 is 645 million marks (DM) and UK revenue forecast is 272 million pounds (BP).
 However, at the end of 2008, the exchange rate of the end of 2009 is not known.
-Therefore, I have simulated 1000 sets of possible Exchange Rate Changes, please refer to [SimExRates.csv](SimExRates.csv)
+Therefore, I have simulated 1000 sets of possible Exchange Rate Changes, please refer to [SimExRates.csv](SimExRates.csv).

 Our task is to target the respective call options of the two currencies, DM and BP, as shown in the below.
 <p align = "center">